pingcap/blog/lessons-from-tidb-no.-1-bug-hunters-who-have-found-over-400-bugs-in-popular-dbmss.md

 ---
-title: 'Lessons from TiDB's No. 1 Bug Hunters Who've Found 400+ Bugs in Popular DBMSs'
+title: Lessons from TiDB's No. 1 Bug Hunters Who've Found 400+ Bugs in Popular DBMSs
 author: ['Manuel Rigger']
 date: 2020-10-06
 summary: Dr. Manuel Rigger and his colleague have found 400+ bugs in popular DBMSs, including 50+ TiDB bugs.
 Learn their experience in finding logic bugs in DBMSs.